-Plans for Future Improvement in Fire Safety: The University plans to continue campus wide fire alarm system upgrades.
+The University plans to continue campus-wide fire alarm system upgrades.

 RWU's Department of Environmental Health & Safety will provide a paper copy of the Annual Security & Fire Safety Report upon request.
-Questions regarding the Fire Safety portion of this report may be directed to the Department of Environmental Health & Safety.
-Please contact Kathy Souza, Director at (401) 254-3494 or email ksouza@rwu.edu.
+Questions regarding the Fire Safety portion of this report may be directed to the Kathy Souza, Director of Environmental Health & Safety at (401) 254-3494 or ksouza@rwu.edu.